awsdocs/aws-cdk-guide/v1/resources.md

 # Resources<a name="resources"></a>

 As described in [Constructs](constructs.md), the AWS CDK provides a rich class library of constructs, called *AWS constructs*, that represent all AWS resources\.
-This section describes some common patterns and best practices for how to use these constructs\.

-Defining AWS resources in your CDK app is exactly like defining any other construct\.
-You create an instance of the construct class, pass in the scope as the first argument, the logical ID of the construct, and a set of configuration properties \(props\)\.
+To create an instance of a resource using its corresponding construct, pass in the scope as the first argument, the logical ID of the construct, and a set of configuration properties \(props\)\.
 For example, here's how to create an Amazon SQS queue with KMS encryption using the [sqs\.Queue](https://docs.aws.amazon.com/cdk/api/v1/docs/@aws-cdk_aws-sqs.Queue.html) construct from the AWS Construct Library\.

 ------
 #### [ TypeScript ]